An Inside Look into Industry Demands

-We continue to hear that employability skills and critical thinking skills are extremely important for student success after graduation.
-Based on this research, we have implemented ways to incorporate data analytics throughout the Accounting curriculum, slowly building up students’ skill sets and comprehension from the introductory level all the way up through capstone courses.
+We continue to hear from industry leaders just how important employability skills and critical thinking skills are for student success after graduation.
+Based on industry insights and in-depth research, we have implemented ways to incorporate data analytics throughout the Accounting curriculum, slowly building up students’ skillsets and comprehension from the introductory level all the way up through capstone courses.

 We have 5 different types of assignments in many of the core course areas, that all build on one another.
 These consistent digital tools are unique to the needs of each course area and are assignable within connect, with a majority of them being auto-gradable.
 As students move up this staircase of our core data analytics content, it mirrors their climb in the Accounting curriculum and the growth in their skills.
 Each assignment type adds a bit more level of understanding than the last, becoming more robust and fostering higher-order thinking.
 Check out the following tabs to learn more about our Data Analytics offer within Connect.